-Means the Archaeological Screening Process set out in Appendix I. For those undertakings identified in Section 1.3.2 that are eligible for exemption, the proponent must complete the Archaeological Screening Process to determine whether the undertaking can proceed without further requirements under the EAA or whether the Class EA process is required to be completed.
+The Archaeological Screening Process set out in Appendix I. For those eligible projects identified in Section 1.3.2, the proponent may complete the Archaeological Screening Process to determine whether the project can proceed without further requirements under the EAA or the Class EA Screening Process of the Full Class EA Process is required to be completed.